JinmoKim08-bcc/NONOS/README.md

-# Neural Oscillation and Non-Oscillation Separator in both time and frequency domains
+# Neural oscillation and non-oscillation separator for highly time-resolved decomposition of beta band activity

 This repository is the official implementation of [Neural oscillation and non-oscillation separator for highly time-resolved decomposition of beta band activity (NONOS)].